February 07, 2025 6 min read

 Step 2: go local

-Getting plants from the same water parameters as the tank environment greatly reduces transition stress & melting.
-Alkalinity (KH values) have a larger impact than other variables; staying within a 3 dKH range is very safe.
+Getting plants from the same water parameters as the tank environment greatly reduces transition stress and melting.
+Alkalinity (KH values) has a greater impact than other variables; staying within a 3 dKH range is very safe.

-If you want to avoid the hassle of actually measuring water parameters, get plants that are from your state or province: there is a high chance that the water parameters are quite similar to the water from your tap.
-Good vendors should know where their plants are grown / where they come from.
-Buying plants that are shipped from far away places bear significant risk that the water parameters may be very different, increasing the likelihood of transition shock / death.
+If you want to avoid the hassle of actually measuring water parameters, get plants from your state or province: there is a good chance that the water parameters will be very similar to your tap water.
+Good suppliers should know where their plants are grown / come from.
+If you buy plants that have been shipped from far away, there is a significant risk that the water parameters will be very different, increasing the likelihood of transition shock/death.

-Carpets should be spread across the substrate thinly rather than planted in thick clumps. ( commercial youtube channels give a lot of negative examples here by planting in huge chunks ).
+Carpets should be spread thinly over the substrate rather than planted in large clumps.
+(Commercial YouTube channels give many negative examples of this by planting in huge clumps).

-Planting in smaller clumps allow each individual clump to better receive light, nutrients and flow and plants root better compared to starting out in a crowded location.
+Planting in smaller clumps allows each individual clump to get better light, nutrients and air flow, and the plants will root better compared to starting in a crowded spot.
 Individual plantlets also root better.

 This is HC Cuba plant in a 5 gallon high tech tank.
 Planting technique is similar regardless of CO2 usage.